top of page

 How can I travel to Faro from Calle Marina Salamanca?

-You can take a train or bus from Salamanca to Seville and then transfer to a train or bus going to Faro, or, for a quicker option, take a flight from Madrid to Faro, to get from Calle Marina Salamanca (in Salamanca, Spain) to Faro.
+You can take a train or bus from Salamanca to Seville and then transfer to a train or bus going to Faro.
+Alternatively, for a quicker option, consider taking a flight from Madrid to Faro.
+This will allow you to travel from Calle Marina Salamanca (in Salamanca, Spain) to Faro.